rhuiz4/showReview/README.md

   username: "some guy",
   hash: // a password hash,
   shows: // array of references to Shows
-  notes: [
-    { show: "The Batman", watched: True, comment: "This is better than I thought!"}, { show: "Hamilton", watched: True, comment: "I don't usually watch musicals, but the songs are so catchy!"}
-  ]
   reviews: // array of references to Reviews
 }
 ```